 This latter verse above was my father’s favorite.
 In his last months while he lay in the nursing home with one leg amputated due to diabetes and his mind clouded with Alzheimer’s disease, he could still quote the King James Version of this verse: Follow peace with all men, and holiness, without which no man will see God.
 He had reached a point in his life when that which was deeply rooted in his spirit was all he knew.
 He did not know his wife of more than fifty years, nor his children, nor his friends, but if we started to quote a scripture verse, he could finish it.
 If we sang his favorite gospel songs, he could sing them along with us—remembering the words.

 One day the aide took him to the activities center to attend a Christian service to be conducted by some believers from a local church.
 At one point during the service, they asked for testimonies and Dad volunteered.
 They brought the microphone to him and he “preached” for nearly thirty minutes.
 What he said was coherent and convincing—as if he had presence of mind.
 The aide reported how awesome the experience was—how even her tears were flowing and her body tingling as she listened.
 It is an act of the Spirit of God, for Dad’s spirit was reborn and that which would last eternally had already taken over his temporal faculties.
 He didn’t know the people closest to him but he knew Jesus!
 The peace of God which passes understanding was keeping His heart and mind in Christ Jesus.
 His roommate, on the other hand, was in the same condition with Alzheimer’s disease, only he was not born again.
 He would become angry and curse loud and long.
 The peace my dad experienced never picked up on the angry spirit.
 Instead, he would continue to rejoice in the Lord with his, “Amen!
 Praise the Lord!”
-He had been diligent during his cognizant days not to let any root of bitterness spring up, and that same peace was keeping him in the days prior to moving on to his eternal home.
+Although he had many reasons to do so, he had been diligent during his cognizant days not to let any root of bitterness spring up.
+That same peace was keeping him in the days prior to moving on to his eternal home.

 Before the writer of Hebrews challenges the people to pursue peace, he exhorts them to strengthen the hands which hang down, and the feeble knees, and make straight paths for your feet, so that what is lame may not be dislocated, but rather be healed.
 These words are addressed to persons worn out with persecution, sickness, affliction, simple fatigue and stress which result from a barrage of everyday problems and difficulties.
 The writer paints a picture of these people as totally discouraged with their hands hanging down and their knees shaking and wobbling.
 We’ve all be in that situation at one time or another.